22 small business tax deductions for your return in 2026

 4. Office rent

 Small business owners who rent office space can deduct the monthly payment from their taxable income.
-In addition to the cost of rent for the physical building space, you are also allowed to deduct the cost of rent for a business parking garage.
+In addition to the cost of rent for the physical building space, you’re also allowed to deduct rent for a business parking spot.

 5. Relocation expenses

-Twenty-five million Americans moved in 2023.
-Whether it was across the state or the country, if you moved your small business, you can recoup some or all of those costs.
+Whether it was across the state or the country, if you moved your small business, you could recoup some or all of those costs.

-However, keep in mind that the relocation expense deduction does not apply to home offices.
-So, if you run your business out of your home and you move into a new house, you would not be able to claim this tax credit.
+Keep in mind, this deduction doesn’t apply to home offices.
+So, if you run your business out of your home and you move into a new house, you can’t claim this tax credit.

 6. Internet and phone bills

 With this deduction, though, things get a little complicated when the phone and internet you use for work are also used for personal purposes.
-According to the IRS, you can only deduct the percentage of the cost that is used to conduct your business.
+According to the IRS, you can only deduct the percentage of the cost that’s used to conduct your business.

 7. Continuing education